necopinus/necopinus.xyz/photography/2017-12-12-bomb-squad.md

 **photographer**:: Nathan Acks
 **date**:: 2017-12-12

-Well, this isn't something you see every day...
+Well, this isn't something you see every day…

 (It turned out to have been a "suspicious device" on an RTD train.)